cdunph231/face-detector-app/README.md

 # face-detector-app
-A simple face detector app using the PyTorch implementation of MTCNN
+A simple face detector app using the Tensorflow implementation of MTCNN